julelang/manual/src/types/generics/index.md

 ## Generics for Functions
 ::: warning
-Genericed functions never can used as anonymous function or type annotation.
+Genericed functions never can used as type annotation.
 :::
 ```jule
 fn sum[T](a: T, b: T) T {